Zhongzhou/ESTELA-physics-problem-bank/README.md

 # Sharable Isomorphic Problem Banks for Introductory Physics
 This repository contains isomorphic problem banks for introductory level physics that are created with the assistance of Generative AI.
+The bank structure is currently designed so that it can be reliably converted into QTI file compatible with CANVAS new Quiz item bank.
 This work is sponsored by the NSF-IUSE-HSI ESTELA project (add award link and details here...).

 ## What are isomorphic problem banks and how to use them.